moizhabib/moizhabib/README.md

 - I’m *currently learning* how to **flex README** on my **profile** 💪.
 - I’m *looking to collaborate* on **python 🐍 projects**.
 - *Ask me* about **why do I think aliens 👽 exist.**
+- * just stick to one technology at a time. *
 - **Pronouns:** [*He/Him*](https://pronoun.is/he) 🧔
 - **Fun fact:** My *smartness* 💡 lies in my *laziness* 😴